PiPar: Pipeline Parallelism for Collaborative Machine Learning: Introduction

-\PipeLearn\ divides the DNN into two parts and deploys them on the server and devices like in SFL.
-Then the forward and backward passes are reordered for multiple mini-batches.
+\PiPar\ divides the DNN into two parts and deploys them on the server and devices as in SFL.
+Then the forward and backward passes are reordered for multiple mini-batches to reduce idle time.
 Each device executes the forward pass for multiple mini-batches in sequence.
-The immediate result of each forward pass (smashed data or activations) is transmitted to the server, which runs the forward and backward passes for the remaining layers and sends the gradients of the activations back to the device.
+The immediate result of each forward pass (activations) is transmitted to the server, which executes the forward and backward passes for the remaining layers and transfers the gradients of the activations back to the device.
 The device then sequentially performs the backward passes for the mini-batches.
 The devices operate in parallel, and the local models are aggregated at a set frequency.
-Since many forward passes occur sequentially on the device, the communication for each forward pass overlaps the computation of the following forward passes.
-Also, in \PipeLearn, the server and device computations occur simultaneously for different mini-batches.
-Thus, \PipeLearn\ reduces the idle time of devices and servers by overlapping server and device-side computations and server-device communication.
+Since many forward passes occur sequentially on the device, the communication for each forward pass overlaps the computation of the subsequent forward passes.
+Also, in \PiPar, the server and device computations occur simultaneously for different mini-batches.
+Thus, \PiPar\ reduces the idle time of devices and servers by overlapping server and device-side computations and server-device communication.

 This paper makes the following contributions: